 - Check the ITC Standards Map database for more information on voluntary standards and their requirements, including fair production.

 Respirable Crystalline Silica (RCS) can cause lung cancer through inhalation.
 The ceramics industry mostly uses crystalline silica in the form of quartz and cristobalite.
 Although European legislation cannot regulate working conditions in non-European countries, European buyers care about worker safety.
 They may demand good handling of crystalline silica during production.

 - See the European Network on Silica for more information in various languages, such as the Agreement on Workers Health Protection through the Good Handling and Use of Crystalline Silica and Products containing it, a Good Practice Guide and the European national Occupational Exposure Limits.

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for coffee drinkware does not differ significantly from the sector in general.
-See our study about competition for home decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.